Home

 The Part 11 Complaints and Discipline Process is one of the means by which the Church recognizes that all human beings are made in the image of God and are entitled to be treated as such, and by which it maintains its witness to the new life to which we are called through Christ.

-The Part 11 process sits within CPD, and is governed by standing orders specifically written to support this process.
+The Part 11 process sits within CPD, and is governed by Standing Orders specifically written to support this process.

-Through the Complaints and discipline process members of the Methodist Church are accountable to the Church in matters of faith and behaviour.
+Through the Complaints and Discipline process, members of the Methodist Church are accountable to the Church in matters of faith and behaviour.

-The Church seeks to enable healing and reconciliation to take place through the accountability whenever possible.
+The Church seeks to enable healing and reconciliation to take place through accountability whenever possible.
 The Church also responds to the call through Christ for justice, openness and honesty, and to the need for each of us to accept responsibility for our own actions.

 The possibility of reconciliation or an alternative form of early resolution should be explored carefully in every case in which that is appropriate.